-An "And" gate is a device that takes two inputs and gives you one output.
+An "And gate" is a device that takes two inputs and gives you one output.
 Each input has two possible values: "True" and "False".
 The output has the value "True" if the first input is True and the second input is True.
 Otherwise, the output has the value "False".

-Figure ?? shows an "And" gate' made out of Legos.
+Figure 1 shows an "And gate" made out of Legos.
 Notice the two inputs on the left.
 If an input rod is pushed inwards, then that input has a value of "True".
 If an input rod is not pushed inwards, then that input has a value of "False".
-In Figure ??, both inputs have a value of "False".
+In Figure 1, both inputs have a value of "False".
 (In this picture, the number 0 is used as a short way of writing "False".)

-Normally "And" gates are made out of tiny devices called transistors.
+Normally "And gates" are made out of tiny devices called transistors.
 A real "And gate" in a computer is so small that it can't be seen without a powerful microscope.
 However, you can make them out of Legos also.

-An "And" gate is drawn as follows:
+An "And gate" is drawn on paper like this: